rbabaci1/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [1] Mention two parts of Express that you learned about this week.
+- Express server side routing.
+- Express middleware

-- [ ] Describe Middleware?
+- [2] Describe Middleware?
+- Middleware are just functions that gets executed during the running process of a request to the server.
+It has the ability to do many things before finishing the request or passing to the next middleware in the chain.

-- [ ] Describe a Resource?
+- [4] Describe a Resource?
+- A resource is any information that can be named, some sort of object with a type, data, relations to other resources.

-- [ ] What can the API return to help clients know if a request was successful?
+- [5] What can the API return to help clients know if a request was successful?
+- An API can respond to different kind of requests that the client make.
+  Within this responses, we can return a status code 200-299 depending on the action performed by the client and some data if needed.

-- [ ] How can we partition our application into sub-applications?
+- [6] How can we partition our application into sub-applications?
+- We can partition our app into sub-apps by using the Express router and mounting a single app on a specific endpoint, so then we get a cleaner and well organized code.

 ## Minimum Viable Product